-BPA shall pass through and «Customer Name» shall pay forany Transfer Service costs related to serving «Customer Name»’s Planned NLSL(s) with Consumer-Owned Resource amounts during the applicable consecutive 12-month monitoring period.
+If «Customer Name» has any Planned NLSLs and NLSLs listed in sections 1.3.1 or 1.4.1 above and (1) has elected for BPA to serve all or a portion of the load at the NR rate and (2) such loads are served by Transfer Service, then for such Planned NLSL(s) or NLSL(s), BPA shall acquire and pay for Transfer Service and shall pass through all applicable Transfer Service costs to «Customer Name» consistent with section 14.6 of this Agreement.

+1.4.4.2 Planned NLSL(s) and NLSLs Served with Dedicated Resource Amounts or Consumer-Owned Resources and by Transfer Service

+Any Dedicated Resource or Consumer-Owned Resource amounts «Customer Name» applies to serve a Planned NLSL or an NLSL that are (1) listed in sections 1.3.2 or 1.4.2 above and (2) are served by Transfer Service must meet the terms and conditions of section 14.6.7 of the body of this Agreement, Exhibit G, and the relevant Network Resource section of Exhibit J.

+For any such Dedicated Resource or Consumer-Owned Resource amounts serving an NLSL, BPA shall acquire and pay for Transfer Service and shall pass through to «Customer Name» any applicable Transfer Service costs».

-For «Customer Name»’s Planned NLSL(s) listed above in section 1.3.1, BPA will pass through the applicable Transfer Service costs to «Customer Name» on a monthly basis after BPA has received and verified the charges.
-At the end of the applicable consecutive 12-month monitoring period, BPA will determine if the Planned NLSL became an NLSL according to section 1.6 below.
+For any such Planned NLSL(s) listed above in section 1.3.2 above, at the end of the applicable consecutive 12-month monitoring period, BPA will determine if the Planned NLSL became an NLSL in accordance with section 23.3.5 of the body of this Agreement.
 If the Planned NLSL does not become an NLSL during the monitoring period, then BPA shall credit «Customer Name» for any eligible Transfer Service costs that BPA passed through and «Customer Name» paid related to serving the Planned NLSL.
-If the load continues to be monitored as a Planned NLSL, then the applicable provisions of this section 1.3.1 will continue to apply.
+If Transfer Service invoices associated with such Planned NLSLs are amended by the Third-Party Transmission Provider following this credit, then BPA will pass through any charges or credits to «Customer Name» associated with such amended invoices.
+If the load continues to be monitored as a Planned NLSL, then the applicable provisions of this section 1.4.4.2 will continue to apply.

-«Placeholder for Special Provisions.»

 End Option for Transfer Service

-Option: Include the following if the customer has one or more Planned NLSLs served with Dedicated Resource or Consumer-Owned Resource amounts that are served with transfer.

-1.3.2.1 Planned NLSL(s) Served by Transfer Service

-Any Dedicated Resource or Consumer-Owned Resource amounts «Customer Name» applies to serve a Planned NLSL must meet the terms and conditions of section 14.6.7 of the body of this Agreement and Exhibit G.

-«Customer Name» shall pay for any Transfer Service costs related to serving «Customer Name»’s Planned NLSL(s) with Dedicated Resource or Consumer-Owned Resource amounts during the applicable consecutive 12-month monitoring period pursuant to section 14.6.7 of the body of this Agreement, Exhibit G and this section 1.

-Suboption 1: Include the following if the customer has one or more Planned NLSLs that are served with transfer and BPA holds the contract.

-For «Customer Name»’s Planned NLSL(s) listed above in section(s) 1.3.2(«#»), BPA will pass through the applicable Transfer Service costs to «Customer Name» on a monthly basis after BPA has received and verified the charges.
-At the end of the applicable consecutive 12-month monitoring period, BPA will determine if the Planned NLSL became an NLSL according to section 1.6 below.
-If the Planned NLSL does not become an NLSL during the monitoring period, then BPA shall credit «Customer Name» for any eligible Transfer Service costs that BPA passed through and «Customer Name» paid related to serving the Planned NLSL.
-If the load continues to be monitored as a Planned NLSL, then the applicable provisions of this section 1.3.2.1 will continue to apply.

-«Placeholder for Special Provisions.»

-End Suboption 1